FUN HAWAII TRAVEL.COM

 Thurston tube in Volcano National Park

 Devastation trail is a great walk into the caldera of the active volcano.
 It is called that because an eruption destroyed everything there.
 You can see steam vents going off as you walk by and feel the heat.
-Now that a vent has opened up in the caldera, there may be parts of the trail that are not accessible.
+Now that a vent has opened up in the caldera, there are parts of the trail that are not accessible.

 Devestation Path in Volcano Nat Park